Skip to Content

 Once you have an idea of where the leak is coming from, the safest option is to go up into your attic space.
 Look for black areas or mold because they are typically strong indicators of water leaks.
 Go outside and check the shingles/roofing in that area.
 In flat sections of the roof, keep an eye out for misplaced shingles, standing water, mold buildup, or rotting sections.

 The most common type of roof leak is caused by an object that penetrates the roof, such as your chimney, roof vents, or anything else that passes directly through the roof.
-Small gaps and holes caused by objects penetrating the roof can be repaired easily with LePage Polyfilla Spackling Big Hole Repair.
+Small gaps and holes can typically be repaired with a roof-appropriate exterior sealant designed to handle movement and weather exposure.

 Roof repair with roofing